spacemeshos/smapp-lite/TestCases.md

 1. Verify the main page loads successfully.
 2. Check that the main page displays three buttons: "Create New Wallet," "Recover Your Wallet," and "Import Wallet File."
-3. Ensure "Create New Wallet" button is visible and clickable.
+3. Ensure the "Create New Wallet" button is visible and clickable.
-4. Ensure "Recover Your Wallet" button is visible and clickable.
+4. Ensure the "Recover Your Wallet" button is visible and clickable.
-5. Ensure "Import Wallet File" button is visible and clickable.
+5. Ensure the "Import Wallet File" button is visible and clickable.

 # Create New Wallet